-- Pair with Critical Thinking and Problem-Solving competency activities. - Encourage mentee to join Macklin Public Speaking Program offered through the Macklin Center for Academic, Career, and Leadership Support for Leadership & Communication. - Encourage mentee to schedule an appointment at Macklin Center for Academic, Career, and Leadership Support for Leadership and Communication for written & oral communication support. - Encourage them to visit the Priddy Library to learn more about their on-demand workshops.
+- Pair with Critical Thinking and Problem-Solving competency activities. - Encourage mentee to join Macklin Public Speaking Program offered through the Macklin Center for Leadership & Communication. - Encourage mentee to schedule an appointment at Macklin Center for Leadership and Communication for written & oral communication support. - Encourage them to visit the Priddy Library to learn more about their on-demand workshops.